jjvanzon/Circular-Language-Spec/spec/parameters/parameters-loose-ideas.md

 This is particularly handy in __With__ blocks in which you wish to set another variable to the __With__ block object. __Class.HasThis__ is __True__ by default.

-- Using class procedures with the THIS argument
+- Using class commands with the THIS argument

 Don’t know if I should cover here:

-- Using type procedures with the THIS argument (need a good name for the section)
+- Using type commands with the THIS argument (need a good name for the section)

 ### Other Ideas